johngholliday/johngholliday.github.io/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a simple placeholder template for your kickass app/product/startup/whatever until it launches.
+Just a simple placeholder template for your app/product/startup/whatever until it launches.
 Includes an email signup form and a cool slideshow background (more on both below).

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images